90-Day money back guarantee*, ask for details

 Below are some of our top tips for washing your clothes in hard water and making sure you keep them looking newer for longer.

 You may see on the back of your laundry tabs, liquid or powder that the recommended dosage per wash is higher in a hard water area.
-This is to mitigate the impacts of the higher mineral content in your water, so make sure you check the dosage to ensure you’re using the ratios for the load.
+This is to mitigate the impacts of the higher mineral content in your water, so make sure you ensure you’re using the ratios for the load.

 If your water is particularly hard, it may be worth switching to a liquid detergent or laundry tab instead of powder.
 Liquid detergents are better prepared to deal with hard water than their powder counterparts.